OpenDSA/OpenDSA/RST/en/Pointers/LocalMem.rst

 length or sum in the source code.
 Behind the scenes at runtime, each variable uses an area of the computer's memory to store its value.
 It is not the case that every variable in a program has a permanently assigned area of memory.
 Instead, modern languages are smart about giving memory to a variable only when necessary.
 The terminology is that a variable is allocated when it is given an area of memory to store its value.
-While the variable is **allocated**, it can operate as a variable in the usual way to hold a value.
-A variable is **deallocated** when the system reclaims the memory from the variable, so it no longer has an area to store its value.
-For a variable, the period of time from its allocation until its deallocation is called its **lifetime**.
+While the variable is :term:`allocated`, it can operate as a variable in the usual way to hold a value.
+A variable is :term:`deallocated` when the system reclaims the memory from the variable, so it no longer has an area to store its value.
+For a variable, the period of time from its allocation until its deallocation is called its :term:`lifetime`.

 The most common memory related error is using a deallocated variable.
 For local variables, modern languages automatically protect against this error.
 With pointers, as we